peoy/shortstories/README.md

 - story_name.md when you save
 - story_name_adult.md if it has adult content
 - All genres
-- Make your own version of other stories that has been submitted
+- Make your own version of other stories that has already been submitted on another file( story_name_v2.md  )
 - Feel free to use images
 - You dont have to complete a story before you submit.
 Other people can continue it for you.
 - Dont have to be perfect english, remember that this is for fun only